-LINTHICUM, Md. – Transportation Security Administration officers at Baltimore/Washington International Thurgood Marshall Airport (BWI) caught a Prince George’s County, Maryland, man with a 9 mm handgun loaded with eight bullets including one in the chamber at a security checkpoint this morning (Jan.
-21).
-It was the second gun that TSA officers caught so far this year.
+LINTHICUM, Md. – Transportation Security Administration officers at Baltimore/Washington International Thurgood Marshall Airport (BWI) caught a Harford County, Maryland, man with a 9 mm handgun loaded with seven bullets at a security checkpoint this morning.
+It was the first gun that TSA officers caught so far this year.

 Passengers are permitted to travel with firearms in checked baggage if they are properly packaged and declared.
 Firearms must be unloaded, packed in a hard-sided case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.